RyanRiddle/lispell/README.md

 Use hunspell-style dictionaries with an affix file and a dictionary file.

 ##Compatibility
-Tested with CLISP v 2.49
+Tested with SBCL v1.1.14.debian and CLISP v2.49

 ##License
 Use it.
 I don't care how.